Skip to content

 Client bindings

-• C++: Tryll::TryllClient::ListModels / DownloadModel / LoadModel / UnloadModelTryllClient.h
+• C++: Tryll::Client::TryllClient::ListModels / DownloadModel / LoadModel / UnloadModelTryllClient.h

 • Python: tryll_client.TryllClient.list_models / download_model / load_model / unload_modelclient.py